maclobdell/ftf2016/instructions.md

 1. Flash your device.
 After a couple of seconds the GREEN led should turn on.
 1. Go to https://connector.mbed.com/#endpoints, a device should have appeared.
 1. Hurray, your device is connected to the internet!

-1. Let's set up a web application so we can talk to the device
+Now we want to start a web application which can talk back to the device.

-1. In the terminal, go to ~/workspace/sxsw/6_songs-from-the-cloud/web
+1. Open `sxsw/6_songs-from-the-cloud/web/server.js`.
-1. Run `npm install`
+1. We need an access key (API key), go to https://connector.mbed.com/#accesskeys and get an access key.
-1. Go to https://connector.mbed.com/#accesskeys and get an access key
+1. In server.js, fill in the key on line 1 (between the quotes), so we'll get something like `var accessKey = 'ABCDEF';`.
-1. Now run `TOKEN=xxx node server.js` (where xxx = your access key)
+1. In the tree, right click on the 'web' folder (under 6_songs-from-the-cloud) and choose 'Open terminal here'.
+A terminal window will open.
-1. In the terminal it will show: 'Set callback URL to XXXX'
+1. Type `node server.js` and hit enter.
-1. Click on XXXX and select 'Open'
+1. After a few seconds a link will appear.
+Click on it, and select 'Open'.
-1. A web page opens and your device should be there.
-Click on the device, and on the next page click 'Play'
+1. A web page opens and your device will be there.
+Click on the device, and on the next page click 'Play'.
 1. We can send new sounds to the board, f.e. via the 'Set Mario' button.
 Wait until you get an alert and press 'Play' again.
 1. **HOLD YOUR FINGER ON THE BUZZER, THIS WILL BE LOUD!**
-1. You can write some new songs from JavaScript (in sxsw/6_songs-from-the-cloud/web/views/instrument.html) now
+1. You can write some new songs from JavaScript (in sxsw/6_songs-from-the-cloud/web/views/instrument.html) now.

 **Optional:** Look into how we send values to the cloud.
 Add a way of setting the BPM from the web app as well.